RusFortunat/alternative-ML-lib-C2plus/README.md

 Open problems:

-1. At the moment the structure of the network defined in Tensor class is very rigid: it allows only for a single hidden layer and forwardprop and backprop only use ReLU activation.
-It would be imperative to improve that at some point and allow initializing more complex networks with various activations.

-2. Stochastic Gradient Descent (SGD) is implemented, but I have realized that generalizing the class so it can do both classification tasks and regression analysis is hard...
-To proceed right now, I will have separate folders with different implementations of the network class in each of them.
+1. Rigid, case-specific network structure and methods.
+The Stochastic Gradient Descent (SGD) method is implemented, but I have realized that generalizing the Tensor class so it can do both classification tasks and regression analysis is hard...
+To proceed right now, I have separate folders and put different implementations of the network class in each of them.
 Perhaps, some day I will find time to generalize the method for it to be able to deal with any of these tasks.